wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-08-13-the-real-benefits-of-using-a-cdn.markdown

 published: false
 author: Joseph Wynn
 ---

-<p>Most web developers should be aware of the immediate benefits of using a content delivery network (CDN).</p>
+Most web developers should be aware of the immediate benefits of using a content delivery network (CDN).